scrapinghub/scrapy-poet/docs/settings.rst

 :class:`~.OverridesAndItemRegistry`.
 This can be overriden by the setting below:
 ``SCRAPY_POET_OVERRIDES_REGISTRY``.

-There are sections dedicated for this at :ref:`intro-tutorial` and :ref:`overrides`.
+There are sections dedicated for this at :ref:`intro-tutorial` and :ref:`rules-from-web-poet`.

 SCRAPY_POET_OVERRIDES_REGISTRY
 ------------------------------